nasa/astrobee/localization/graph_localizer/readme.md

 The RotationFactorAdder generates a relative rotation using tracked image features in two successive images.
 (Not currently used).

 ### SmartProjectionCumulativeFactorAdder
 The SmartProjectionCumulativeFactorAdder generates visual odometry smart factors using image feature tracks.
-It contains options for minimum disparity allowed for feature tracks, minimum separation in image space for added feature tracks, whether to use a rotation-only factor if created smart factors suffer from cheirality errors, and more.
-It can generate factors using measurements maximally spaced to include a larger history or only include measurements from a given set (toggle these with the use_allowed_timestamps option).
+It contains options for the minimum disparity allowed for feature tracks, minimum separation in image space for added feature tracks, whether to use a rotation-only factor if created smart factors suffer from cheirality errors, and more.
+It can generate factors using maximally spaced measurements in time to include a longer history of measurements while including only a maximum number of total measurements or only include measurements from a given set (toggle these with the use\_allowed\_timestamps option).

 ### StandstillFactorAdder
 The StandstillFactorAdder creates a zero velocity prior and zero tranform between factor for successive CombinedNavState nodes when standstill is detected.
 Standstill detection checks for a minimum average disparity for image feature tracks over time.